Gross Reservoir Expansion Project

 If you are raising the reservoir level 124 feet, won’t that submerge most of the private property around it?

 Less than 15 acres of private land will be inundated by the proposed project.
-We’re arranging a land swap with the property owner to properly compensate them.
+We’ve arranged a land swap with the property owner to properly compensate them.

 What can be done to lessen the traffic impacts and ensure the safety for residents, especially children, who travel along Hwy 72 every day?